hzoo/hopeinsource.com/season-2/open-knowledge.md

 [15:51] **Shawn**: And I'm looking for that.
 I haven't found that yet.

 [15:55] **Shawn**: I always feel like, you know, cause I'm known for non-technical things.
-I'm known for like, okay, I manage the react community, whatever.
+I'm known for like, okay, I manage the React community, whatever.

 [16:01] **Shawn**: I speak a lot or whatever, but it's not really super technical.
 It's just like how to like, be super noisy as a dev.